 Microsoft Edge is a web browser developed by Microsoft and included in Windows 10, Windows 10 Mobile, and Xbox One.

-Microsoft Edge replaced IE as the default browser in Windows 10 (2015).
+Microsoft Edge replaced Internet Explorer (IE) as the default web browser on all devices in 2015.

 The values below are in percentages and are extracted from our W3Schools' Statistics.

 Microsoft Edge was released on July 29, 2015.

 Microsoft Edge replaced Internet Explorer as the default browser on Windows 10.
 It is also the default browser in Windows 10 for smartphones and tablets.
 Edge is exclusive to Windows 10 and cannot be used on previous Windows versions.

 Microsoft Edge is designed to be a lightweight web browser with a layout engine built around web standards, and Microsoft has committed to updating Edge to embrace new and existing standards that it does not yet support.